 Before surgery, talk with your child's health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of cancer surgery.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 Chemotherapy for rhabdomyosarcoma is given by injection into a vein.
 The drugs that are used most often in North America for rhabdomyosarcoma are vincristine (Oncovin, Vincasar), dactinomycin (Cosmegen, Lyovac Cosmegen), and cyclophosphamide (Cytoxan, Clafen, Neosar).
 This combination of drugs is often called VAC.

-There are 3 risk groups for rhabdomyosarcoma:
+There are 3 main risk groups for rhabdomyosarcoma:

-VAC therapy: Nausea, vomiting, and bone marrow suppression, which means the child’s immune system functioning may be reduced, raising the risk of infection and other problems.
+VAC therapy: Nausea, vomiting, and bone marrow suppression, which means your child’s immune system functioning may be reduced, raising the risk of infection and other problems.
 Although very rare, a few patients may have significant liver damage.